Stefanbjerkell/relax-rest-client/README.md

 // OR
 client.AddBasicAuth(username, password);
 ```
-> 💡 on AddAuthToken "Bearer" is default value so you cont have to include that.
+> 💡 on AddAuthToken "Bearer" is default value so you don't have to include that.

 #### Request/Response body